Mars at Opposition

-Communications that take 3 minutes to travel to Earth when Mars is close compared to 22 minutesit takes to get to Earth when Mars is far away.
+Communications that take 3 minutes to travel to Earth when Mars is close compared to 22 minutes it takes to get to Earth when Mars is far away.
 Waiting for a return message is equally time consuming.
-There is just no shortcut with our current technology.
+There is just no shortcut because communications are limited to the speed of light.
 In addition, if Mars is hidden by the Sun, there will be no communications until the planets once again have a line-of-sight.

 Some helpful links

 Find out which side of Mars is visible while you are out viewing the red planet through a telescope.
 Sky & Telescope magazine features an interactive application, Mars profiler.
 Use this tool to find out what side of the martian surface is currently in your viewfinder or check up on the time of your observation.

 Mars Apparition 2020 - 2021 - Damien Peach excellent images of the Mars 20-21 opposition.